-Our big fifth wheel became the elephant in the room.
+Our big fifth wheel became that elephant in the room.
 So, we both agreed we needed to change things up a bit.

 Time to look into downsizing our RV

 We started noticing some of our fellow RV nomads who were facing similar issues.
-They were downsizing to smaller travel trailers, truck campers, vans or even smaller motorhomes.
+They too, were downsizing to smaller travel trailers, truck campers, vans and smaller motorhomes.

 Once we decided to downsize, we looked at every possible RV type out there.
 Since we are full-time RVers, we had to come to terms that our new smaller RV still needed the comforts of home.
 I mean, this is our home.